Stevenapk/ParkourFlowGen/README.md

 In addition to this, users can apply modifiers.
 Some of these are fun like "eyes-closed" while others are more practical like "nike pose".
 These modifiers can be added after a category selection in order to make a move more difficult or just to try really funny things.

 ### Re-generation Options
 So what if they don't like the combo they generated?
 Luckily, there are many ways to deal with this.
 They can regenerate the whole combo with the same parameters at the touch of a button.
-They can also swap individual moves for a new move in the category or switch a category if they want to.
+They can also swap individual moves for a new move in the category or switch a category for a new one completely if they want to.
 On top of this, they can keep adding random moves to the end of the line, if they're playing a game where the generation needs to be more progressive.

 ### Adding New Tricks
 What if they invent new tricks they want to add to the app or one is missing?
 This is simple, they can add whatever trick they want with a description and even add a link to a youtube or tiktok video showcasing the move.